spencertipping/tau/doc/pi-interpreter.md

 + `(offsetof x)`: refer to the bytecode offset of a label
 + `(global x)`: translate `x` (a symbol) into a global register index

+Everything else is a function call that refers to one of the native functions in the interpreter's lookup table.

 ## Interpreter structure
 π programs have four elements: